seanlane/recipes/content/recipes/spaghetti-sauce/index.md

 - Pasta

 directions:
-- Put everything in the crockpot except for the onions, garlic, and meat.
+- Put everything in the slow cooker except for the onions, garlic, and meat.
 - Add _just enough_ water to each can to rinse it out and add to the crockpot.
 - Saute onions and garlic in olive oil until clear and add to crockpot.
 - Saute beef (and optionally Italian sausage) in the onion pan and drain well.
 Add to crockpot.